hashicorp/packer-plugin-vsphere/.web-docs/components/builder/vsphere-supervisor/README.md

 #### Source Virtual Machine Creation

 <!-- Code generated from the comments of the CreateSourceConfig struct in builder/vsphere/supervisor/step_create_source.go; DO NOT EDIT MANUALLY -->

+- `image_name` (string) - Name of the source virtual machine (VM) image.
+If it is specified, the image with the name will be used for the source VM, otherwise the image name from imported image will be used.

 - `source_name` (string) - Name of the source VM.
 Defaults to `packer-vsphere-supervisor-<random-suffix>`.